Blast furnace: Modern iron process

-The "casthouse" at the bottom half of the furnace contains the bustle pipe (a large-diameter annular pipe to deliver heated air under pressure to the tuyeres) and the equipment for casting the liquid iron and slag.
+The "casthouse" at the bottom half of the furnace begins with the "bosh": that portion of the blast furnace above the tuyeres and below the stack.
+Shaped like an inverted, truncated cone, it is the part of the blast furnace where ore turns molten.
+Next is the bustle pipe (a large-diameter annular pipe to deliver heated air under pressure to the tuyeres) and the equipment for casting the liquid iron and slag.
 Once a "taphole" is drilled through the refractory clay plug, liquid iron and slag flow down a trough through a "skimmer" opening, separating the iron and slag.
 Modern, larger blast furnaces may have as many as four tapholes and two casthouses.
 Once the pig iron and slag has been tapped, the taphole is again plugged with refractory clay.

 The tuyeres are used to implement a hot blast, which is used to increase the efficiency of the blast furnace.
 The hot blast is directed into the furnace through water-cooled copper nozzles called tuyeres near the base.
 The hot blast temperature can be from 900 to 1300 C depending on the stove design and condition.
 The temperatures they deal with may be 2000 to 2300 C. Oil, tar, natural gas, powdered coal and oxygen can also be injected into the furnace at tuyere level to combine with the coke to release additional energy and increase the percentage of reducing gases present which is necessary to increase productivity.

 The exhaust gasses of a blast furnace are generally cleaned in the dust collector – such as an inertial separator, a baghouse, or an electrostatic precipitator.
 Each type of dust collector has strengths and weaknesses – some collect fine particles, some coarse particles, some collect electrically charged particles.
 Effective exhaust clearing relies on multiple stages of treatment.
 Waste heat is usually collected from the exhaust gases, for example by the use of a Cowper stove, a variety of heat exchanger.